socnetv/app/docs/roadmaps/roadmap_ws10_graphicswidget_overhaul.md

 existing documentation or code already read; none has been scoped to Phase-1-style depth (concrete approach + completion criteria) yet.

-- **No automated rendering-performance regression coverage.** The golden harness covers computation kernels (distance, prominence, clustering) but has zero coverage of the graphics layer — a regression in paint/geometry cost would currently go undetected.
-Already identified as WS6.6 in the testing roadmap (`roadmap_ws6_testing_ci_regression.md`, "Canvas rendering performance kernel (#240)"): a headless `kernel_render_perf_v8`-style CLI kernel driving a fixed render/bulk-update/drag sequence against a reference network, with timing-upper-bound baselines.
+- **No automated rendering-performance regression coverage — ✅ Done (2026-07-31), see WS6.6.**
-  This should probably come *before* further optimization work below, so improvements (and regressions) are actually measurable instead of judged by feel.
+  The golden harness covered computation kernels (distance, prominence, clustering) but had zero coverage of the graphics layer.
+Fixed via WS6.6 in the testing roadmap (`roadmap_ws6_testing_ci_regression.md`, "Canvas rendering performance kernel (#240)"): five new `--interactive-script` commands (`render`, `bulk-node-size`, `bulk-edge-color`, `move`, `quit`) driving the real GUI binary under `QT_QPA_PLATFORM=offscreen`, with `scripts/run_render_perf_bench.sh` comparing timing against upper-bound thresholds.
+This was a deliberate deviation from the originally-sketched headless-CLI-kernel approach — see WS6.6 for why.
+This was the prerequisite for the items below; they remain unstarted.

 - **Node-selection hot path is still synchronous and unbatched.** Documented in `README_DEVELOPER_NOTES.md` ("Known hot path: node selection"):